Agapanthus (African Lily) in fabulous blue and purple hues

 Agapanthus (African Lily, Blue Lily, Lily of the Nile) -

 Agapanthus praecox amongst some foliage plants in our tropical garden, shot Jan 2008 A fascinating bluish-purple variety of Agapanthus joined our garden family in early January this year.
 Just found out that this beauty loves to be pot bound.
-Aargh…we’re already planted it into a large terracotta pot, too late now to be repotting to a smaller size, I think!
+Aargh…we’ve already planted it into a large terracotta pot, too late now to be repotting to a smaller size, I think!
 Hope it stays happy!

 It had a lovely 66 cm (26 ins) tall budding spike then, that blossomed into a large 20-cm (8-in) globular flower head with fabulous blue and purple hues.